Mom-Bun/Cata-Mods/README.md

 # Missing Mods?
-If a mod isn't listed here and you feel like it should be added, feel free to let me know; I can be reached on the Official Development Discord or Community Discord as Mom Bun (Both links are on the Subreddit, either "Discord" or "Fan Discord"), just ping me and let me know about the mod and I'll make sure to add it.
+If a mod isn't listed here and you feel like it should be added, feel free to let me know; I can be reached on the [Official Development Discord](https://discord.gg/RVuHA5g) or [Community Discord](https://discord.gg/jRpvA34) as Mom Bun